ProjetsPL/millto.web/collections/_posts/en/well-designed-drainage-system-a-building-s-absolute-essential.md

 {:.list}

-* Domestic sewage system - carries the waste from particular home devices.
-It is made of special connections with the washing facilities and plumbing vents connected to drain lines.
+* Domestic sewage system - it carries the waste from particular home devices.
+It contains special connections with the washing facilities and plumbing vents connected to drain lines.
 Connecting the domestic sewage system requires approval from an administrator.
 Usually, it's the district office or a municipal department.
 * Storm drain - also called storm-water drainage.
 It gathers excess rainwater and meltwater which flows from areas of impervious surfaces.
 They are carried through a system of sewers and pipes to natural water reservoirs - rivers and lakes.
 Such systems are rare in rural and suburban areas.
 * Combined sewage system - it's a combination of the aforementioned systems: domestic and storm-water drainage.
 It collects all types of waste from a specific area.
 The waste is carried to a single stream and then further to a sewage treatment plant.
 Before connecting to this type of system, one needs an approval from the administrator.

 The waste can also be removed naturally, using its own weight - it's called gravity sewerage.
-To create such a system, one needs to match the pipes diameter with the amount of waste.
+To create such a system, one needs to choose pipes of appropriate diameter for the amount of waste.
 If the sanitary facilities are located far from the plumbing vent, one needs to design a pressure-based drainage system.
 It's a crushing-pumping system which pumps the waste using pressure, forcing the drainage.
-It is also a good solution if the sanitary equipment is located below the level, for instance in the basement.
+It is also a good solution if the sanitary equipment is located below the gound level, for instance in the basement.

 ## Drainage system - proper functioning